 This homemade laundry scent booster is a great compliment to other laundry products you already have.
 My personal favorites are thieves laundry soap, diy stain stick, using vinegar as a natural fabric softener and wool dryer balls.
 If you are looking for even more scent, then you can add a few drops of essential oils to the wool dryer balls before you add them to your laundry.
-These are my favorite wool dryer balls and have lasted for almost three years!
+These are my favorite wool dryer balls, and they have lasted for almost three years!

 Making your own natural products has many benefits such as knowing what ingredients are in the products you are using and being cost effective.
-You can also make as small or large of a batch of the homemade laundry booster, depending on how often you use it and how many loads of laundry you are doing.
+You can also make as small or large of a batch of the scent booster, depending on how often you use it and how many loads of laundry you are doing.
 I usually make smaller batches, because then it is always fresh when I use it.

 - Washing soda